tendermint/tendermint/docs/tendermint-core/configuration.md

 max_tx_bytes = 1048576

 # Maximum size of a batch of transactions to send to a peer
+# Including space needed by encoding (one varint per transaction).
 max_batch_bytes = 10485760

 #######################################################